Cinelli Hobootleg In-Depth Review: Touring Bike Made-in-Italy

 Geometry of the Cinelli Hobootleg

-Although, at a first glance, the Cinelli Hobo Bootleg looks very similar to most touring bikes in the market, that’s not completely true, the bike is much more compact (shorter) compared to most of its siblings.
+Although, at first glance, the Cinelli Hobo Bootleg looks very similar to most touring bikes in the market, that’s not completely true, the bike is much more compact (shorter) compared to most of its siblings.

 With a chainstay of only 440mm, it is considerably more rigid than, for example, a Stanforth Kibo (467mm), Surly Disk Trucker (460mm), more similar to a Dawes Galaxy or a Kona Sutra (both anyway longer at 445mm).